Effective: August 1, 2019

 Our privacy practices, including the type of data we collect, vary by digital property and audience.
 For detailed information on how we handle student information, please see Section 7.
 How Does Carnegie Learning Handle Student Information.

-We may automatically collect information about the devices you and your students use to interact with our digital properties and how you interact with our digital properties.
-The information we automatically collect may include you and your students’ IP addresses, device identifiers, web browser types and versions, approximate locations based on IP addresses, search terms and results within the Site, date, time, and pages viewed, and your languages.
+We may automatically collect information about the devices you use to interact with our digital properties and how you interact with our digital properties.
+The information we automatically collect may include your IP addresses, device identifiers, web browser types and versions, approximate locations based on IP addresses, search terms and results within the Site, date, time, and pages viewed, and your languages.

 3. How Does Carnegie Learning Use The Information Collected About Non-Student Users?